thcolin/torrent-djinn/README.md

 * Check [Kevin Deisz's good practices](http://eng.localytics.com/exploring-cli-best-practices/) on CLI app

 ## Bugs
-* You can't download a torrent with a "/" in his name
 * Configuration command for "destination" doesn't work (set null)

 ## Thanks